 So what if I were to tell you that blacks and whites in the American colonies lived together harmoniously?
 Even better…what if I were to tell you that whites and blacks saw each other as equals?

 You’d think I was trying to sell you a mountain of pixie dust or a unicorn.
-Or telling you a bedtime story.
+Or that I was telling you a bedtime story.

 Nevertheless, it’s true.
 There was a time in this country’s history when black and white were united.
 Okay, to be precise, I’m going to have to come clean.
 I’m talking about poor whites: indentured European immigrants and European immigrants who had finished their term of servitude.
-I am also talking about free people of colour and enslaved people of colour.
+I am also talking about free people of color and enslaved people of color.

-This is the story of 2 American colonies: the one that existed before 1676 and the one that existed after 1676.
+This episode in American colonial history is the story of two American colonies: the one that existed before 1676 and the one that existed after 1676.
 So what’s so important about that year?
 Bacon’s Rebellion.

 Bacon’s what?
-I hear you asking yourself.
+I hear you asking yourself: okay, what rebellion is this?
 I know.
 I hadn’t heard of it either.
-It’s certainly nothing that was taught in school.
+It’s certainly not a historical episode that I learned in school.
 Yet, it happened.
-I’d even go as far as to say that this rebellion defined America; more so than the American Revolution that would follow a century later.
+I’d even go as far as to say that this rebellion defined America, more so than the American Revolution that would follow a century later.

-I kept coming across references to Bacon’s Rebellion during some intensive 17th century era family research over the past few months.
-I was curious about it Was it a strange reference to some form of 17th Century acid reflux caused by excessive bacon eating?
+I kept coming across references to Bacon’s Rebellion during some intensive 17th Century era family research over the past few months.
+I was curious about it.
+Was it a strange reference to some form of 17th Century acid reflux caused by excessive bacon eating?
 But in all seriousness, it was an episode in our country’s history that involved many of my ancestral lines.
-The sons of numerous family lines fought on both sides of this conflict.
-On the white side of my family tree, names like Ball, Berkeley, Byrd, Carter, Lewis, Mottrom, Page, Pugh, Randolph, Roane, Spotswood, Washington, and West figure largely within this conflict.
-All of them were resident in the Northern Neck and Tidewater regions of Virginia (Jamestown, Charles City County and Henrico County) at the onset of the rebellion.
-However, when I spotted names from the African-descended/mulatto lines of my tree – Christian, Cumbee/Cumbo, Drew, Goins/Gowen, and Thomas – I had to check it out.
-Like the white side of the family, these ancestors were also resident in Virginia’s Northern Neck and Tidewater regions.
+The sons of numerous ancestral family lines fought on both sides of this conflict.
+On the white side of my family tree, names like Ball, Berkeley, Byrd, Carter, Lewis, Mottrom, Page, Pugh, Randolph, Roane, Spotswood, Washington, and West significantly figure within this conflict.